felipe1234-dev/jquery-like-php-dom/README.md

 # pQuery Web Scraper tutorial
 ## Getting started
-To start coding with pQuery simply include the main PHP file in this repository and initilize an object class like this:
+To start coding with pQuery simply include the main PHP file in this repository and initialize an object class like this:
 ```php
 // include webscraper.php file
 include "path/webscraper.php";